- 1

 |---|---|---|

-Notably, npm dismissed these issues as "expected behavior", while pnpm, vlt, and Bun released patches.
+Interestingly, npm denied these were vulnerabilities — calling them "expected behavior," while pnpm, vlt, and Bun have already released patches.

-All five incidents share one common factor — they all occurred within the JavaScript/Node.js/npm ecosystem, which Saeree ERP does not use at all.
+All 5 incidents above share one thing in common — they all occurred within the JavaScript/Node.js/npm ecosystem, which Saeree ERP does not use at all.

 | Aspect | Attacked Systems | Saeree ERP |